Miodrag Perišić (basketball)

-Miodrag Perišić (Миодраг Перишић; born 28 August 1972) is a Serbian professional basketball coach, who currently serves as the head coach of Al Ittihad Alexandria of the Egyptian Basketball Super League (EBSL).
+Miodrag Perišić (Миодраг Перишић; born 28 August 1972) is a Serbian professional basketball coach, who currently serves as the head coach of Shabab Al Ahli Club (basketball) in the UAE National Basketball League and West Asia Super League.

 Coaching career

 Born in Belgrade, SR Serbia, SFR Yugoslavia (now Serbia), Perišić started coaching Crvena zvezda youth system.
-In 1999, he became the first head coach of newly established club Avala Ada.
-In 2004, Perišić became the head coach of U Cluj-Napoca in Romania.
+In 1999, he became the first head coach of newly established club Avala Ada - nowadays KK Mega Basket.
+In 2004, Perišić became the head coach of U-Mobitelco Cluj-Napoca in Romania.

+Between 2004 and 2018, Perišić coached number of clubs from Romania, Egypt, Lebanon, and Bahrain.

-The 2018–19 season with Timișoara of the Romanian Liga Națională.
-On 6 December 2018, he departed from Timișoara.
-On 28 July 2020, he signed to become the head coach of the Qatar national team.
-On January 1, 2019, Perišić signed with Beirut Club of the Lebanese Basketball League.
-He led the team to two finals of the Arab Club Basketball Championship in 2018 and 2019.
+On January 2019, Perišić signed with Beirut Club of the Lebanese Basketball League.
+He led the team to the finals of the Arab Club Basketball Championship.

 In 2020, Perišić signed to become the head coach of US Monastir of the Tunisian Championnat National A and the Basketball Africa League (BAL).
 On 28 May 2022, he won the 2022 BAL Finals with Monastir.

 Perišić signed with Al Ittihad Alexandria in Egypt in June 2022.
-He was sacked after four months after Al Ittihad was eliminated in the quarterfinals of the 2022 Arab Basketball Championship.
-He rejoined US Monastir shortly after.
+After Al Ittihad was eliminated in the quarterfinals of the 2022 Arab Basketball Championship, he rejoined US Monastir.

+In 2023, Perišić moved to the United Arab Emirates and started coaching Al Wasl SC.
+In December 2024, Perišić is appointed as head coach of Shabab Al Ahli Club (basketball).
+In April 2025, under the leaderaship of Perišić, Shabab Al Ahli Club (basketball) won Gulf division of FIBA West Asia Super League, becoming the first Emirati club ever to win this championship.
+On June 1st, 2025, Shabab Al Ahli Club (basketball) also won the UAE Vice President's Basketball Cup.

 National team coaching career

-In 2020, Perišić coached the Qatar men's national basketball team.
+The first national team coaching experience for Perišić was in 2011, when he coached Egypt national team at AfroBasket 2011.
+In 2020, Perišić coached the Qatar national team, a position he held until 2022.
+In May 2024, he became the head coach of Lebanon national team, starting his tenure with the 2024 FIBA Olympic qualifications.
+Under Perišić's leadership, Lebanon was among the first national teams qualifying for 2025 FIBA Asia Cup.